ma2gedev/breadcrumble/README.md

     end

 Second arugment passed url_for method for convenient use, except specify nil.
+You can use Proc object for arguments, the library calls proc with controller context as argument.

 ### View
 In your view, you can render the breadcrumb navigation with the `render_breadcrumbs` helper.